LukeGarnham/Stumps-and-Studs-MS4/README.md

 ![Basket page with decrement buttons not working correctly.](media/readme/images/checkout-quanity-before.png)

 Upon closer inspection, I identified that the cause of the issue was the id of each quantity input (with class .qty_input).
 The id was *id_qty_* followed by the product id number.
 This meant that where multiple items for the same product were in the basket, there would be multiple inputs with the same id.
 Since the JavaScript utilised the id to target the element and enable/disable the decrement and increment buttons, only the first instance had the proper functionality applied, hence the result in the above screenshot.
-Since the Products page only have only product on them, this wasn't an issue on that page but in the Basket page, this needed addressing.
+Since the Products page only have one product on them, this wasn't an issue on that page but in the Basket page, this needed addressing.

 To resolve this, I needed to make the id of each input element unique.
 Since each item it displayed to the Basket page using a Jinja for loop, I found a [solution online](https://stackoverflow.com/questions/35343881/jinja-loop-index-does-not-print) which enabled me to easily add the loops iteration number to the end of the id such that each one is now unique (*id_qty_{{ item.item_id }}_{{ forloop.counter }}*).
 I needed to amend the data-item_id attribute of the input.
 Having made these changes to the input, I replicated them on the decrement and increment button to ensure each had a unique id and the correct element is targetted by JavaScript.
 This enabled me to get the desired end result: